www.kevinrdshepherd.info

 The Foundation staff attempted without success to place a legal interdict upon her book, maintaining that chapter 14 was defamatory.
 A very different interpretation has been expressed elsewhere.
 The relevant chapter is indeed critical, but stays within bounds.
 The author there relates her valid disagreement with Craig Gibsone over Grof therapy, touches upon various questionable features of attitude and practice within the community, and details the aggressive tactics of Eric Franciscus and his unpredictable accomplice Loren Stewart.

 There was a protracted phase of hostile aggression from an American member of the Foundation staff.
-I intended to get the local police to intervene in the aggression, but my mother did not wish for this, saying that intervention would only increase the aggression.
+I intended to get the local police to intervene in the aggression.
+However, my mother did not wish for this, saying that intervention would only increase the aggression.
 So I was obliged to desist.

 All such events were concealed by the “spiritual community” image of the deceptive organisation, who were intent upon gaining UN sanction and the advantages conferred.
 To such an extent indeed that they also concealed their dire economic problems incurred through mismanagement.
 The existing management team were obliged to resign in covert disgrace, at the time when NGO status was secured in 1997.